Are you planning a trip to Alaska in July? This is a beautiful time to visit the Final Frontier!

 July in Alaska means long periods of daylight.
 It is so cool to experience the Midnight Sun!

-The advantage of the long days in Alaska is that you will have a lot of time to explore.
+The advantage of the long days in Alaska is that you will have time to explore.

 Like the temperature, the daylight varies in each region.
 The farther north you go, the longer the days.